Secured vs. Unsecured Loan

 When You Should Consider a Secured Loan

 You might consider a secured loan if you need to borrow a large amount of money over a long period of time.
 You might also consider a secured loan if you have assets, such as a car or house, that you can offer as collateral.

 What Is an Unsecured Loan?

-Unsecured loans are not backed by collateral.
+Unsecured loans are loans that are not backed by collateral.
 Common types of unsecured loans are payday loans, installment loans, and personal lines of credit.
 If the borrower cannot repay the unsecured loan, the lender can’t take the borrower’s assets, but they can transfer the account to collections to help set up payment arrangements.
 In extreme cases, the lender can choose to take legal action.

 Examples of Unsecured Loans